Kushal997-das/Project-Guidance/CONTRIBUTING.md

 ## Step 4 : Commit
 - To commit give a descriptive message for the convenience of reviewer by:
 - Please make an individual commit for each suggestion in a separate pull request.
-- Check your spelling and grammar.
+- Check your spelling and grammars.
-- Remove any trailing whitespace.
+- Remove any trailing whitespaces.
 ```
-# This message get associated with all files you have changed
+# This message get associated with all the files you have changed
 $ git commit -m "message"
 ```

 ## Step 5 : Work Remotely
-- Now you are ready to your work to the remote repository.
+- Now you are ready to work on the remote repository.
 - When your work is ready and complies with the project conventions, upload your changes to your fork:

  ```